-Stephanie began creating interactive virtual worlds in the mid-90s and went on to direct the New York Times Critic's Pick documentary feature “The Standbys" and produce the award-winning feature thriller “Banshee Chapter” with Zachary Quinto, which pushed the boundaries of stereoscopic 3D filmmaking.
+Stephanie began creating interactive virtual worlds in the mid-90s and, with the implosion of the second-wave of VR, went back to traditional narrative, directing the New York Times Critic's Pick documentary feature “The Standbys" and producing the award-winning feature thriller “Banshee Chapter” with Zachary Quinto, which pushed the boundaries of stereoscopic 3D filmmaking.

 With the recent advent of consumer-viable VR technology, her disparate loves of technology and entertainment were back in harmony.
 In 2015, she released Banshee Chapter: Oculus Rift Edition, the first feature film ever released on the Oculus Rift.
 The following year, she was invited to film Barack Obama's historic speech in Nairobi, Kenya in 360, making him the first US President recorded in virtual reality.
 Some of her immersive digital projects include the documentary Kanju (Tribeca Film Festival, 2016), Monet in Giverny (Stereopsia, 2017), Angst: the Panic Attack for IndieFlixVR (2017), and Holojam in Wonderland with Ken Perlin’s Future Realities Lab at NYU (Future of Storytelling, 2017).
 Stephanie went on to led research on embodied navigation at Yale University's Blended Reality Lab and live performance XR at Carnegie Mellon University's Entertainment Technology Center.
 Recognizing the need to bring audiences and immersion together, she joined Refinery29, leading the vision of experiential activations with clients such as Netflix, Amazon, CB2, Hulu, Facebook/Instagram, and their flagship international event, 29Rooms.